Nickel compounds: Halides

-Nickel(IV) fluoride NiF4

 Chalcogenides

 By reacting nickel with chalcogens, nickel sulfide, nickel selenide, and nickel telluride are formed.

 There are numerous sulfides: Ni1.5S, Ni17S18, Ni3S2 (heazlewoodite), Ni3S4 (polydymite), Ni9S8 (godlevskite), NiS (millerite) and two other NiS forms, NiS2 (vaesite) in pyrite structure.
 Black nickel tetrasulfide NiS4 is formed from ammonium polysulfide and nickel in water solution.
 Mixed and double sulfides of nickel also exist.
 Nickel with selenium forms several compounds Ni1−xSe 0≤x≤0.15, Ni2Se3, NiSe2 also known as a mineral penroseite.

 Nickel forms two different polonides by heating nickel and polonium together: NiPo and NiPo2.

 Pnictides

 Non-stoichiometric compounds of nickel with phosphorus, arsenic and antimony exist, and some are found in nature.
 One interstitial nitride has formula Ni3N (hexagonal P6322, Z = 2, a = 4.6224 Å and c = 4.3059 Å).

 In a solid nitrogen matrix, nickel atoms combine with nitrogen molecules to yield Ni(N2)4.

 Nickel phosphide Ni2P has density 7.33 and melts at 1100 °C.

 The mineral Nickelskutterudite has formula NiAs2-3, nickeline has formula NiAs and breithauptite has formula NiSb.
 NiAs melts at 967° and has density 7.77.
 NiSb melts at 1174°.
 It has the highest density of a nickel compound at 8.74 g/cm3.

 NiAsS gersdorffite, and NiSbS ullmannite, NiAsSe Jolliffeite are pnictide/chalcogenide compounds that occur as minerals.